-Some career pathways in the Wood industry can be offered without qualifications, if a good impression is created at interview.
+Some entry level jobs in the Wood industry can be offered without qualifications, if a good impression is created at interview.
 Showing enthusiasm, good communication skills, providing proof of a mature attitude and problem solving skills will all help an Apprenticeship application and an Apprentice's successful completion of the framework.
 Many skills can be developed while an Apprentice is employed if they have the right attitude.
-Previous work experience in the wood industry, or a production environment, is also a valuable foundation for entry into this pathway.
+Previous work experience in the Wood industry, or a production environment, is also a valuable foundation for entry into this pathway.

-Many Wood industry jobs, require manual skills and involve working with your hands, handling heavy equipment, and spending long periods standing; so physical fitness is important.
-Many job roles are undertaken within a factory or workshop environment and shift work may be required by some employers.
-Good attention to detail and quality is very important as is accurate working and good handeye co-ordination.
+Many Wood industry jobs, require manual skills and involve working with your hands.
+Good attention to detail is very important as is good hand-eye co-ordination.